Finally, I can jam on macOS High Sierra that before I can do it because some of

-Because you know! since Sierra most of usb audio interface having some issue.
-No matter the brand or the price, if it incompatible then you likely will having the same issue.
+Because you know! since Sierra most of USB audio interface having some issue.
+No matter the brand or the price, if it was incompatible, then you likely will

 And the worst cases is when you got this alert; “USB Accessories Disabled – Unplug the accessories using too much power to re-enable USB devices.”